jhudsl/tidyversecourse/docs/02-get-data.md

 We'll then use `html_nodes()` to specify which parts of the webpage we want to extract.
 Within this function we specify "strong", as that's what SelectorGadget told us to specify to "harvest" the information we're interested in.

-Finally `html_text()` extracts the text from the tag we've specified, giving us that list of courses we wanted to see!
+Finally `html_text()` extracts the text from the tag we've specified, giving us that list of packages we wanted to see!

 ```r